marijnh/Eloquent-JavaScript/07_robot.md

 a few scenarios.
 Maybe one robot just happened to get easier tasks, or the kind of tasks that it is good at, whereas the other didn't.

-Write a function `compareRobots` which takes two robots (and their starting memory).
-It should generate a hundred tasks, and let each of the robots solve each of these tasks.
+Write a function `compareRobots` that takes two robots (and their starting memory).
+It should generate 100 tasks and let each of the robots solve each of these tasks.
 When done, it should output the average number of steps each robot took per task.